azmigueldario/giardia_mlst_2023/README.md

   - A profile tab-delimited file (like `processed_data/nf_chewbbaca/clustered/cgMLST90.tsv`)
   - A metadata file to customize the MST presentation (`processed_data/metadata/giardia_metadata.tsv`)

-Our plots have branches in Log-scale to avoid overcrowding, are colored by sampling location, and collapse into nodes samples with less than 60 alleles of separation
+Our plots have branches in Log-scale to avoid overcrowding, are colored by sampling location, and collapse into a single node samples with less than 60 alleles of separation.